ETDA/ssi-web-portal/README.md

 This repository contains the source code of the Self-Sovereign Identity for Web Portal Frontend.

 The SSI Web Portal Frontend are responsible accessing for organizations.
-The Web Portal  can be used for managing users, creating digital signature for their organization, the  retreiving
+The Web Portal can be used for managing users, creating digital signature for their organization, the createing and retreiving the document with mobile application.

 ## Development